 All is not lost when it comes to the voices.
 The voices that condemn me, that yell at me and that make my life miserable also protect me at times, as they have, oddly, for as long as I can remember.
 They let me know when someone or something is out to get me, and I abandon that situation by any means available to me at that time, and I mean any.

 In the few situations where I mix company with someone, or I have to be out in society handling personal business or "errands," I respond best when there is a set plan and schedule.
-I do not respond well to spontaneous plans or anything that deviates, in even the slightest way, an already-set plan or schedule.
+I do not respond well to, nor can I tolerate, spontaneous plans or anything that deviates, in even the slightest way, from an already-set plan or schedule.
 I have had serious issues with that in the past and it is best for all concerned that a plan is made and that the plan is followed.

 Through counseling, I have come to realize that poor choices I made in the past were made in part because of my mental illness, especially since I was untreated.
 However, that is an explanation, not an excuse, and I still take responsibility for and regret those choices.
 More importantly than that, I have long since abandoned that behavior.

-I am ashamed to admit that my words--written and spoken because I was acting out, trying to deal with my own pain and perhaps punishing everyone for my illness--over the years have hurt a lot of people, and no apology would be adequate.
+I am ashamed to admit that my words throughout the years--written and spoken because I was acting out, trying to deal with my own pain and perhaps punishing everyone for my illness--over the years have hurt a lot of people, and no apology is adequate.
 I am especially ashamed to admit that iin 2011, I mocked a celebrity who also has bipolar disorder.
 Of course, I did not know then that I too had it, but regardless it was wrong and downright mean of me.
 I do not know why I did it, but no matter the reason, it was not nice and it was not acceptable.
 I have since reached out to the person's representative to relay my apology.

 Being mentally ill took some getting used to once I learned what was wrong with me.
 Having a label slapped on me was a bit of a shock, and at first it was sort of embarrassing.
 For all those years that I didn't seek help, I knew something was wrong with me, but I pushed all the problems down, much like trash in a garbage can, hoping I could hide it.
 Well, the trash spilled out in 2013.
 My official mental illness diagnosis hit me like a ton of bricks.
 It was humbling to learn that my conditions are considered a disability.
 I never thought that would happen to me.

 If you are thinking about suicide, talk to someone.
 You can also call 800-273-TALK.
 If you are in crisis, call 911.
 There are people who want to and will help you.
 You are worth it.
 You do matter.
 If you know of someone who is threatening to or thinking of suicide, get them help.

 I have been through a lot in my life.
 Multiple suicide attempts.
 A heart problem in my teenage years that almost killed me.
-Almost going into septic shock after waiting well over a few days to seek medical attention for a burst appendix.
-It was so bad that, after going to the emergency room after over a week of this pain, as soon as the CAT scan or whatever came back, they rushed me through the halls, into an elevator and into surgery.
+Almost going into septic shock in early 2013 after waiting well over a few days to seek medical attention for a burst appendix.
+It was so bad that, after going to the emergency room after over a week of this pain, as soon as the CAT scan or whatever came back, they rushed--and I mean rushed--me through the halls, into an elevator and into surgery.
 I barely had time to call my employer on my cell phone, while zipping through the hospital, and letting them know I was literally on my way to emergency surgery.
 Once I was put under, one doctor took care of the appendix while another worked on the spetic issue.

 All the doctors who were aware of this were surprised, shocked even, that I survived.
 It was a matter of hours, maybe even a day, before I would have gone into septic shock, exacerbated by my heart condition, and dropped dead.
 I remember thinking, upon learning that, that maybe that would not have been such a bad thing.
 Yes, I have been through a lot, and sometimes I have to wonder why that is.

-What I want you, the reader, to take away from this is that I am sharing my experience not for attention or pity, but to show that those with mental illnesses are real people.
+What I want you, the reader, to take away from this article is that, once again, I am not sharing my experience for attention or pity, but to show that those with mental illnesses are real people.
 You may encounter several of us every day and not even know that you have.
 We hold jobs, function in society and appear "normal," because we are normal.

 I openly admit that I did not fully appreciate how serious mental illness is until it happened to me.
 I played fast and loose with words like "psycho," "crazy," and so forth.
 But what I have learned from my experience is this: if you encounter someone who may be having mental issues, please do not judge or mock that person.
 Show a little compassion, too, because take it from me, during an episode, it can be quite traumatic and almost too much to bear.

 I hope by sharing my experiences with mental illness that I can help someone else who may be having struggles in the same area.
 You are not alone and there is always help available to you.
 Do not ever give up and never let others bring you down.

-As you have read, I, just like many others who battle mental illness, have survived a lot, physically speaking.
+As you have read, I, just like many others who battle mental illness, have survived a lot, physically, mentally and emotionally speaking.
 By all medical logic, and by my own personal wishes, I should be long dead.
 I never chose to be born and it is somehow considered abnormal to want to "opt out."
 But I digress.
 Being mentally ill has given me numerous challenges, and although it is tempting to brag that it will never have victory over me, I am fully aware that I may one day make the ultimate decision.
+I almost hope so.
 However, with medication, regular care and a support system, I just may survive, whether I wish to or not.

 I do not do what many people, for whatever reason, seem to do, which is engage in "small talk" in certain social situations.
-I am quite content to wait in the queue, using my iPhone® until I am called.
-I do not see the advantages of socialization, nor am I in any way interested in so-called "friendships" and so forth.
+I am quite content to wait in the queue, at the pharmacy or store for example, in silence.
+I do not see the advantages of socialization.